🧬

 Unique facts and fascinating details

-- The Dogo Argentino is the only breed originating from Argentina that is recognized by the FCI.
+• The Dogo Argentino is the only breed from Argentina officially recognized by the FCI.

-- The white coat was specifically selected to make the dog easily visible to hunters in the dense brush.
+• Their white coat was specifically selected to make them easily visible to hunters in the dense brush.

-- Despite their intimidating appearance, they are known to be incredibly affectionate with their human families.
+• Despite their intimidating appearance, they are known for being exceptionally affectionate with their families.

 Frequently Asked Questions